yiqiaowang-arch/CityEnergyAnalyst/docs/cea-workflow-guide.rst

 #.
 Photovoltaic: run this tool located in CityEnergyAnalyst>cea>technologies>solar>photovoltaic.py
 #.
 Photovoltaic thermal: run this tool located in CityEnergyAnalyst>cea>technologies>solar>photovoltaic_thermal.py
 #.
 Sewage: run this tool located in CityEnergyAnalyst>cea>technologies>sewage_heat_exchanger.py
+   (To run the Sewage potential, Step 3 needs to be completed)

 After finished, we will visualize the results by either checking the raw data files or launching :doc:`dashboard`.